ScalingNoise: Scaling Inference-Time Search for Generating Infinite Videos: Methodology

-\item \textbf{\quad Chunk by Chunk}: Chunk-by-chunk is a generation paradigm~\cite{wang2023genl,yuan2025brickdiffusiongeneratinglongvideos,ma2025tuningfreelongvideogeneration} that operates through a sliding window approach, using the last few frames generated in the previous chunk as the starting point for the next chunk to continuously produce content.
+\textbf{Long Video Generation.} We introduce the formulation of VDM for generating long videos.
+There are two approaches to create long videos: the Chunk-by-Chunk method and the FIFO diffusion method.
+In the following, we provide the specific formulations for these two paradigms, respectively: \begin{itemize} [leftmargin=0pt, labelsep=-5pt] \item \textbf{\quad Chunk by Chunk}: Chunk-by-chunk is a generation paradigm~\cite{wang2023genl,yuan2025brickdiffusiongeneratinglongvideos,ma2025tuningfreelongvideogeneration} that operates through a sliding window approach, using the last few frames generated in the previous chunk as the starting point for the next chunk to continuously produce content.
 In this paradigm, $v_i=\{v_i^f\}_{f=1}^M$ denotes a video clip of a fixed length $M$ produced by the generated model, while $v_{i,t}$ denotes $t$ noise level of the video clip.
 A chunk-by-chunk step can be formalized as:

-where $\Psi$ and $\bm{\epsilon}_\theta$ denote a sampler such as DDIM and a noise predict network, respectively. \item \textbf{\quad FIFO-Diffusion}: Different from the aforementioned process, FIFO-Diffusion~\cite{kim2025fifo} introduces a diagonal denoising paradigm~\cite{ruhe2024rolling,NEURIPS2024_2aee1c41} by rescheduling noise steps during the inference process.
-FIFO-Diffusion achieves autoregressive generation by maintaining a queue where the noise level increases step by step.
+where $\Psi$ and $\bm{\epsilon}_\theta$ denote a sampler such as DDIM and a noise predict network, respectively, and $\cond$ can be denoted as a single prompt or a prompt, image pair. \item \textbf{\quad FIFO-Diffusion}: Different from the aforementioned process, FIFO-Diffusion~\cite{kim2025fifo} introduces a diagonal denoising paradigm~\cite{ruhe2024rolling,NEURIPS2024_2aee1c41} by rescheduling noise steps.
+It achieves autoregressive generation by maintaining a queue where the noise level increases step by step.
 We define the queue as $Q = \left\{ v_{i,t}\right\} _{t=1}^T$, where $t$ denotes the noise level, and $i$ indicates the $i$-th frame in the queue.
 In this paradigm, $i$ is equal to $t$, and $v_i$ denotes a frame.
 The length of $T$ is $M \times P$ where $P$ denotes the partition of the queue.
 The procedure of FIFO step can be described as follows:

 \end{itemize}

 \textbf{DDIM.} DDIM~\cite{song2020ddim} introduces a new sampling paradigm by de-Markovizing the process, which remaps the time steps of DDPM~\cite{ddpm_begin} from \([0; \dots ;T]\) to \([\tau_0; \dots ;\tau_T]\), which is a subset of the initial diffusion scheduler, thereby accelerating the sampling process of DDPM.
 Here, DDIM\((v_{\tau_t})\) consists of three distinct components, which can be formulated as: